groff_out(5) — Linux manual page

 spaces.
 This is needed for the cu request in nroff mode

 and is ignored otherwise.
-This command is a groff
+This command is a GNU extension.

 xX anything⟨line-break⟩